FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

         plt.imshow(im_noise, cmap='gray')
         plt.show()

+   2. Use the previous method to display the histograms of im1 and im2

-   2. Use a library to do the same noising with only one line:
+   3. Use a library to do the same noising with only one line:

         im_noise_lib = random_noise(im1_gray, 'gaussian', mean=0., seed=0, var=variance, clip=True)
        * _Display 'im_noise_lib' and its histogram._

-   3. Quality assessment of the noisy image:
+   4. Quality assessment of the noisy image:

 		# Measure the quality of the noisy images with respect to the clean image
 		psnr = compare_psnr(im_noise, im1_gray)